 The STA Profile field shall not be included.

-NOTE 2—A single Link Reconfiguration Request frame can indicate ML reconfiguration operations, including add link(s) and/or delete link(s).
+NOTE 2—A single Link Reconfiguration Request frame can indicate (#20031) multiple ML reconfiguration operations, including add link(s) and/or delete link(s).
 Each link reconfiguration operation is specified in a separate Per-STA Profile subelement within the Reconfiguration Multi-Link element.
-A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, e.g., in the case when it wants to switch the link for that non-AP STA to another affiliated AP. …
+A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA (#20032)in a request frame by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, in the case when it wants to switch the link for that non-AP STA to another affiliated AP. …

 If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the ML setup of the non-AP MLD.
 The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
-For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame sent on the current link that includes the corresponding AP as a reported AP as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied .and all the applicable elements and fields are included in the STA Profile field itself.
+For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame (#20028)that includes the corresponding AP as a reported AP (#20028)in the Basic Multi-Link element as (#20028)defined in 35.3.3.3 (Advertisement of complete or partial per-link information) (#20028)and 35.3.3.4 (Fields and elements not carried in a per-STA profile), except no inheritance is applied (#19459)as defined in 35.3.3.5.1 (Inheritance in the per-STA profile of Basic Multi-Link element), instead inheritance rules are applied as defined in 35.3.3.5.3 (Inheritance in the Per-STA profile of Link Reconfiguration Request and Response).

 …

+(#20032)After sending a Link Reconfiguration Response frame to a non-AP MLD indicating SUCCESS status for a delete link operation and receiving the acknowledgement for the response frame from the non-AP MLD, the AP MLD shall consider that link to be deleted from the ML setup of the associated non-AP MLD and shall delete any information maintained for that link from the ML setup of that non-AP MLD.

+(#20032)After sending a Link Reconfiguration Response frame to a non-AP MLD indicating SUCCESS status for an add link operation and receiving the acknowledgement for the response frame from the non-AP MLD, the AP MLD shall consider that link to be added to the ML setup of the associated non-AP MLD.

+(#20032)After receiving a Link Reconfiguration Response frame indicating SUCCESS status for a delete link operation and sending an acknowledgement for the response frame, the non-AP MLD shall consider that link to be deleted from its ML setup and shall delete any information maintained for that link from its ML setup.

+(#20032)After receiving a Link Reconfiguration Response frame indicating SUCCESS status for an add link operation and sending an acknowledgement for the response frame, the non-AP MLD shall consider that link to be added to its ML setup.